Hazelstorm/413w22-taikomapper/README.md

 - Produced most of the training curves

 Paul Zhang ([@sjorv](https://github.com/sjorv)):
-- Created the RNN models.
+- Created the initial RNN models (originally a unidirectional GRU without embedding).
 - Wrote the training code and the loss functions.
 - Optimized preprocessing and postprocessing code.
 - Evaluated the model qualitatively, by creating *osu!Taiko* beatmaps using the model.